Unit 2 - Notes

 1.1 The if Statement

 The simplest form of decision control.
-It executes a block of code only if the specified condition evaluates to true (non-zero).
+It executes a block of code only if a specified condition is true.

 Syntax: